 Leadership is often associated with key traits and skills we expect people to have, at times, we correlate leadership with positions held.

-Indeed, leadership is those things and more; it is the ability to have others willingly follow your lead – regardless of position held.
+Indeed, leadership is those things and more; it is the ability to have others willingly follow your lead – regardless of the position held.

 For many organizations, one of the biggest challenges facing them is pipeline issues and succession planning.